 The College’s jurisprudence examination assesses an applicant’s knowledge and understanding of the laws, regulations, by-laws, practice standards and guidelines that govern the nursing profession in Ontario.
 It is a computer-based examination that can be completed by the applicant at any time.

 Applicants registering as a Registered Nurse (RN) or Registered Practical Nurse (RPN) in the General, Temporary or Special Assignment Classes must pass the Registered Nurse/Registered Practical Nurse Jurisprudence Examination before they can be registered.

 Those applying to become Nurse Practitioners must pass the Registered Nurse (Extended Class) Jurisprudence Examination before they can be registered.

 “I'm going to write an exam soon as part of my application.
 Can you recommend a preparation course that can help me write it?”

-To maintain the integrity of the exam, the College of Nurses of Ontario does not participate in developing preparatory courses.
-Courses offered by third-party vendors are not associated with nor endorsed by the College.
+To maintain the integrity of the exam, the CNO does not participate in developing preparatory courses.
+Courses offered by third-party vendors are not associated with nor endorsed by CNO.